megaport/terraform-provider-megaport/docs/guides/example_single_port.md

 ---

 # Single Port
 This will provision a single Megaport.
 It is useful for confirming the Megaport Terraform provider is installed and configured correctly.

+Replace the `username`, `password` and optional `mfa_otp_key` with your own credentials.

 ```
 terraform {